Country Guide: Ecuador

 - Only one shipment may be admitted duty free and include only one item per type.

-- All returning citizens, after one year abroad are exonerated from taxes and duties.
+- All returning citizens, after 12 months abroad are exonerated from taxes and duties.

 - Returning citizens shipments can arrive 30 to 180 days after the owner of the goods arrives and the owner of the goods can still be exonerated from taxes and duties; however, after this time the opportunity of exoneration has passed.

 - Returning citizens cannot import duty free if they have stayed in Ecuador for more than 60 days during the last year living abroad.

 - Contact agent for specific wording required on the original bill of lading regarding household goods prior to import.

 - The inventory must be valued (do not declare the amount used for insurance values).

 - The visa should be stamped prior to arrival of the shipment or a USD 2,000 refundable guarantee must be presented and approximately120% of the estimated duties and taxes will be applied.